grafana/pyroscope/docs/sources/operators-guide/architecture/components/ingester.md

 The write-behind log (WBL) is similar to the WAL, but it only writes incoming out-of-order samples to a persistent disk until the series are uploaded to long-term storage.

-There is a different log for this because it is not possible to know if a sample is out-of-order until Mimir tries to append it.
+There is a different log for this because it is not possible to know if a sample is out-of-order until Fire tries to append it.
-First Mimir needs to attempt to append it, the TSDB will detect that it is out-of-order, append it anyway if out-of-order is enabled and then write it to the log.
+First Fire needs to attempt to append it, the TSDB will detect that it is out-of-order, append it anyway if out-of-order is enabled and then write it to the log.

 If the ingesters fail, the same characteristics as in the WAL apply.